-The TTR rotor loads measurement system, commonly referred to as the "rotor balance", was calibrated when installed on the TTR.
+The TTR rotor loads measurement system, commonly referred to as the "rotor balance," was calibrated when installed on the TTR.
 Calibration procedures are described in Refs.
-1 and 9; the results are summarized in Table 3.
+1 and 10; the results are summarized in Table 3.
 For the record, the rotor balance data reported here use the "B3" balance calibration and include time-interpolated corrections for zero offsets.
+The wind-tunnel scales were locked, so all rotor loads were measured by the balance.